don9z/emacs-kit/README.md

 Emacs-Kit
 ---

-Emacs is the best text editor, but configuring it takes time.
+Emacs is the best text editor, but it takes time to configure it.

 This kit aims to make it easy, with efficient and readable scripts.